shivannis/xandr-docs-public/xandr-docs/monetize/deal-best-practices-for-sellers.md

 ---
 title: Deal Best Practices for Sellers
-description: This page gives an overview on some basic best practices for sellers using deals. ms.date: 10/28/2023
+description: This page gives an overview on some basic best practices for sellers using deals.
+This page covers when you should create a deal, when you should avoid creating a deal and setting up a deal. ms.date: 10/28/2023
 ---